allmonday/pydantic-resolve/README.md

 }
 ```

-We will shows how we make it with `pydantic-resolve`, it has 4 steps:
+We will shows how to make it with `pydantic-resolve` which has 4 steps:

 1. get data
-2. group children with parent_id
+2. group children with parent_id in dataloader function
-3. define pydantic schema
+3. define pydantic schema, bind with dataloader
 4. resolve